Skip to main content

 Resource Data

 Note events include the complete Note resource data.
-See the Note Schema for field descriptions.
+See the Note API for field descriptions.
 Important: Note resources contain only metadata.
-For transcript content, use the Paragraphs API to retrieve the actual text data.
+For transcript content, use the List Note Paragraphs API to retrieve the actual text data.

 Guide